Triz22/final-project/README.md

 Version control was managed with Git, including regular commits and pushes during development.

 * GitHub
-The website’s source code is available on GitHub and deployed via GitHub Pages.
+The website’s source code is available on GitHub.

 * Font Awesome
 Social media links in the footer were enhanced with icons from Font Awesome.

 * Bootstrap
+Used for styling and making the website responsive

 * Postgres
+Employed as the primary database for storing user data, posts, comments.

 * Cloudinary
+Utilized for managing and serving uploaded images.

 * Bootstrap